 Sending your supporters a concise message that urges them to take action and donate takes advantage of the higher open and click-through rates of SMS marketing, netting you additional donations.

 Additionally, it’s important to remember that your donation page will be viewed on mobile phones.
-Using highly-optimized and mobile-responsive donation management platforms like WinRed or ActBlue effectively increases landing page conversion rates and net donation amounts.
+Using highly-optimized and mobile-responsive donation management platforms effectively increases landing page conversion rates and net donation amounts.
+(Tatango integrates with all major political fundraising donation platforms so our experts can get you set up right away.)

 Campaign Fundraising Rules and Guidelines